 By Daniel W Rickey, via Wikimedia Commons

 The scan is painless and takes about 15-45 minutes, depending on which parts of the body are being examined.
-A record of the results of the test can be made as still pictures or as a video recording.
+A record of the results of the test can be made as still pictures or as a video recording, and a report summarising the finding will also be written.

 What is a Doppler ultrasound scan?